 The story of industrial development has been an important determinant of the course of our history as a community of nations.
 From the first steam engines to the first assembly lines, to today’s truly global production chains and processes, industry has changed our economies and helped drive major changes in our societies.
 But without sustainable practices and infrastructure in place, our growth has left vast sections of people behind.
-About 2.6 billion people in the developing world face difficulties in accessing electricity throughout the day.
-Additionally, 2.5 billion people worldwide lack access to basic sanitation and almost 800 million people lack access to water, many hundreds of millions of them in Sub-Saharan Africa and South Asia.
+More than 937 million of the world’s population in 2016 do not have access to electricity.
 For many lower-income countries, the existent infrastructure constraints affect firm productivity by around 40%.

 Why is this important?